 To prevent swelling from humidity, you could use a dehumidifier.
 A longer lasting solution would be refinishing your doors.
 You’ll want to use a few coats of an oil-based wood finish.
 One area to focus on would be the bottom of each door, which is often poorly finished in most manufacturing processes.

-If your home’s foundation shifts, it can throw your doors out of alignment.
+What is still causing my doors to stick?
+If your Denver home’s foundation shifts, it can throw your doors out of alignment.
 While it’s normal for a property to settle over time, such movement rarely interferes with door operation.
 If this issue is accompanied by any of the following problems, you should arrange for a thorough foundation inspection to assess the stability of the home.

 - Uneven floors: When a foundation shifts, the floor joists and beams can warp and bend, resulting in sagging or heaving floors.

 - Cracked floor tiles: Although they look fragile, tiles don’t break easily.
 If you notice cracking, especially in multiple places, something may be going on at the foundation level.